NaduniiPerera/task-management-api/README.md

 * Returned a JWT token after registration and login
 * Protected all task routes using JWT authentication middleware

-### Stretch Goal Not Completed

-* Live deployment was not completed because the deployment platform required card/payment verification.

 ## Author